-Strengthen initiatives toward carbon neutrality
+Strengthen efforts aimed at achieving carbon neutrality

-AICA has shifted from the previous revenue intensity reduction target to a total volume reduction target, and included the target in the new Medium-Term Business Plan "Value Creation 3000 & 300."
-AICA aims to achieve carbon neutrality by 2050 by taking stronger reduction measures.
+We have shifted from the previous revenue intensity reduction target to the absolute reduction target, and included the target in the new Medium-Term Business Plan.
+We aim to achieve carbon neutrality by 2050 by implementing stronger emission reduction measures.